JavaFXpert/quantum-music-playground/README.md

 ### Dropping notes out of a pattern

 Creating a rhythm is as much about the notes that are not played as the notes that are.
 Therefore, an important part of rhythm is inserting rests.
-There are a couple of techniques for doing so with Quantum Music Playground, with the preferred method being turning down the amplitude of its basis state.
-TODOOOOOO  To demonstrate this, we'll play a snare drum on beat two of a measure, and a hand clap on beat four of the measure, but nothing will be played on beats one and three.
-The bottom of the following screenshot shows the Quantum Music Playground device, now expressing the **Snare Drum** and **Hand Clap** parts contained in the **Snare/Clap** clip in another one of the tracks labeled **808 Core Kit**.
+There are a couple of techniques for doing so with Quantum Music Playground, with the first method being turning down the amplitude of their basis states.
+To demonstrate this, we'll play the "up above the world so high, like a diamond in the sky" phrase of the melody in *Twinkle Twinkle Little Star*.
+The bottom of the following screenshot shows the Quantum Music Playground device, now expressing the note pitches to be played by the piano in the **Twinkle B** clip of the track labeled **Grand Piano**.